AgenaTrader/AgenaScript-documentation/sources/strategy_programming.md

                        Index of the data series for which the entry order is to be executed.
 See [*BarsInProgress*].  |

 ### Return Value
-an order object of the type “IOrder”
+an order object of the type "IOrder"

 ### Example
 ```cs